MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/install/windows/evaluation-period-has-expired.md

 You may encounter the following error message when using SQL Server tools such as SQL Server Management Studio (SSMS) or SQL Profiler:

 Evaluation period has expired.
-For information on how to upgrade your evaluation software please go to [https://www.microsoft.com/sql/howtobuy](https://www.microsoft.com/sql/howtobuy)
+For information on how to upgrade your evaluation software please go to [https://www.microsoft.com/sql/howtobuy](https://www.microsoft.com/sql/howtobuy).

-Additionally you may see the following error message when you try to connect to an expired installation of SQL Server instance:
+Additionally, you may see the following error message when you try to connect to an expired installation of SQL Server instance:

 > A network-related or instance-specific error occurred while establishing a connection to SQL Server.
 The server was not found or was not accessible.
 Verify that the instance name is correct and that SQL Server is configured to allow remote connections. (provider: Named Pipes Provider, error: 40 - Could not open a connection to SQL Server)